 BAND: This organization is designed to give students an opportunity to participate in group musical playing and performances.
-Students are introduced to various styles of music.
-With the permission of the director, students of any classification can join.
+With an audition from the Director of Bands, students of any classification are eligible for membership.
 The band participates in on and off campus activities.
+Sponsor: McCleod

 BAPTIST STUDENT UNION (BSU): This organization is designed for students wanting to experience knowing Christ and to make Him known.
 Through small group Bible studies that help develop a deeper knowledge of God, spiritual accountability is built with students.
-Retreats, conferences, and seminars are opportunities available.
+Retreats, conferences, and seminars are opportunities available through this club.